 Why Color Blindness Will NOT End Racism, from MTV’s Decoded:

-I took my stab at deconstructing “Colorblindness” in 7 Reasons Why ‘Colorblindness’ Contributes to Racism Instead of Solves It, but Hari Kondabolu does so far better in a fraction of the word count:
+I took my stab at challenging “Colorblindness” in 7 Reasons Why ‘Colorblindness’ Contributes to Racism Instead of Solves It, but Hari Kondabolu does so far better in a fraction of the word count:

 In short, if we want to eradicate racism, we have to confront race.

 Step 2: Understand the Foundational Concepts of Race and Ethnicity

 Take a moment and think about the stereotypes you have learned about various racial groups.
 Yes, it’s uncomfortable.
 You don’t necessarily have to believe them to include them on your mental list.